 The authors of this article each have over a decade of experience in business, touching essentially all areas of sales and marketing.
-Jonathan is currently the vice president of finance at FullFunnel.
+Jonathan is currently the Chief Financial Officer at FullFunnel.
 Prior to FullFunnel, Jonathan held a number of accounting and finance leadership positions at companies ranging from a high growth startup to one of the largest financial services companies in the world.
 Jonathan is a certified public accountant and holds an MBA from Boston College.
-Jason is a vice president at MassVentures, a venture capital firm focused on fueling the Massachusetts innovation economy by funding early-stage, high-growth startups.
+Jason is the Lead Portfolio Manager of Impact Investments at MassMutual.
 Jason also has extensive experience in sales, marketing, and customer success in the SaaS, enterprise software, marketplace, and healthcare IT industries.
 Jason earned a J.D. from Northeastern University School of Law and a master’s degree from Harvard Divinity School.

 This may seem obvious, but it’s worth setting the table here and establishing what we’re referring to when we say sales and marketing program.
 First, note that we will refer to sales and marketing as one entity with one goal, which is to generate revenue.
 This is not to say that sales and marketing are done by the same people or even under the same leader.
 Rather, in order for a company to be set up for success, these functions truly should be aligned in their mission and have a willingness to work as a unit in order to achieve the underlying goal of generating revenue.
 With that said, let’s walk through what a typical program looks like.